PataphysicalSociety/soupault.app/site/index.md

 ## Bring any external tools to your workflow and remove unnecessary client-side JavaScript

+A lot of time people add non-interactive client-side JavaScript to compensate for missing features in their SSGs.
+Soupault helps you keep your pages lighter by pre-rendering HTML with external tools at build time instead.

 In the simplest case, you can include the output of an external program in your page, in any location identifiable with a CSS selector.